markusmaripuu/Cotton-Weed-Detection/README.md

 ---

 ## The Guide of the Notebook
-For using the github repository - all you need to know is writen in COMPETITION_README.md file and cotton_weed_starter_notebook.ipynb Jupyter notebook fail.
+For using the github repository - all you need to know is writen in COMPETITION_README.md file and cotton_weed_starter_notebook.ipynb Jupyter notebook file.